zcoo/fluss/website/docs/engine-flink/delta-joins.md

 #### Limitations

-- The primary key or the prefix lookup key of the tables must be included as part of the equivalence conditions in the join.
+- The primary key or the prefix key of the tables must be included as part of the equivalence conditions in the join.
 - The join must be a INNER join.
-- The downstream nodes of the join can accept duplicate changes, such as a sink that provides UPSERT mode.
+- The downstream node of the join must support idempotent updates, typically it's an upsert sink and should not have a `SinkUpsertMaterializer` node before it.
+  - Flink planner automatically inserts a `SinkUpsertMaterializer` when the sink’s primary key does not fully cover the upstream update key.
+  - You can learn more details about `SinkUpsertMaterializer` by reading this [blog](https://www.ververica.com/blog/flink-sql-secrets-mastering-the-art-of-changelog-events).
+- Since delta join does not support to handle update-before messages, it is necessary to ensure that the entire pipeline can safely discard update-before messages.
+That means when consuming a CDC stream:
-- When consuming a CDC stream, the join key used in the delta join must be part of the primary key.
+  - The join key used in the delta join must be part of the primary key.
+  - The sink's primary key must be the same as the upstream update key.
-- All filters must be applied on the upsert key, and neither filters nor projections should contain non-deterministic functions.
+  - All filters must be applied on the upsert key.
+- Neither filters nor projections should contain non-deterministic functions.

 ## Future Plan